 - A. Accounting for Revenues.
 Contractor shall comply with all County, State, and Federal requirements and procedures, including, but not limited to, those described in California Welfare and Institutions Code (WIC) Sections 5709, 5710 and 14710, relating to: (1) the determination and collection of patient/client fees for services hereunder based on Uniform Method for Determining Ability to Pay (UMDAP), (2) the eligibility of patients/clients for Medi-Cal, Medicare, private insurance, or other third party revenue, and (3) the collection, reporting and deduction of all patient/client and other revenue for patients/clients receiving services hereunder.
 Grants, and any other revenue, interest and return resulting from services/activities and/or funds paid by County to Contractor shall also be accounted for in the Operating Budget.
-Contributions designated in Exhibit B-1-MH shall be offset from invoices and the annual cost report. - B. Internal Procedures.
+Contributions designated in Exhibit B-1-MH shall be offset from invoices and the annual cost report, unless otherwise negotiated with the County and approved in writing. - B. Internal Procedures.
 Contractor shall maintain internal financial controls which adequately ensure proper billing and collection procedures.
 Contractor shall pursue payment from all potential sources in sequential order, with Medi-Cal as payor of last resort.
-All fees paid by or on behalf of patients/clients receiving services under this Agreement shall be utilized by Contractor only for the delivery of service units specified in the Exhibit A(s) to this Agreement.
+All fees paid by or on behalf of patients/clients receiving services under this Agreement shall be utilized by Contractor only for the delivery of service units specified in the Exhibit A(s) to this Agreement, unless otherwise negotiated with the County and approved in writing.